No matter whether you work from home or a coffee shop, the expectations remain the same.

 Collaboration on All Levels

 Just because you work from home, it doesn’t mean you should do all the work by yourself.
 You still have to work together with your coworkers no matter where you work from.
 What can help you connect, collaborate, and produce the best work results are collaborative tools.
 They allow you and your colleagues to collaborate on all organizational levels.
 Among the most common collaborative tools are Microsoft Office Teams and Google Suite although there are many more to choose from.
 Depending on what features your team needs, you can find the one tool that is the right fit.
-Whether you want a tool that contains only features for collaboration or additional features such as work emails and business communication.
+Whether you want a tool that only features collaboration or additional features such as work emails, email to fax solutions, and business communication.

 To make up for the lack of direct and face-to-face communication as well as non-verbal cues, you should resort to virtual meetings.
 They can help you and your team members stay connected although they don’t share an office anymore.
 Managers usually organize daily check-ins, but apart from them, you can jump on a video call whenever you feel the need to discuss some matters with your coworkers.
 In a traditional office, you would leave your desk, walk over to their office and ask directly.
 Video calls more or less make up for the lack of direct communication which is necessary for remote work more than anything else.
 That is why you shouldn’t skip installing Skype, Zoom, or Google Hangouts across your devices and using them regularly.